Killing of Jamarion Robinson

-The case was highlighted as an example of use of force by law enforcement officers after they were shot at, a lack of knowledge in police who interact with people who have a mental illness, a lack of transparency and accountability surrounding the actions of police officers, and a lack of use of body cameras by police and U.S. Marshals when serving arrest warrants.
+The case has been highlighted as an example of excessive force by law enforcement officers, systemic racism in law enforcement, a lack of knowledge in police who interact with people who have a mental illness, a lack of transparency and accountability surrounding the actions of police officers, and a lack of use of body cameras by police and U.S. Marshals when serving arrest warrants.

-On October 27, 2021, U.S. Marshal Eric Heinze and Clayton County Police officer Kristopher Hutchens were charged with felony murder, burglary, aggravated assault and making false statements in connection with the shooting.
+A civil lawsuit has been pursued by the mother of Jamarion Robinson since 2018, and on October 27, 2021, U.S. Marshal Eric Heinze and Clayton County Police officer Kristopher Hutchens were criminally charged with felony murder, burglary, aggravated assault and making false statements in connection with the shooting.

 Background

 Jamarion Robinson had been a biology student at Clark Atlanta University (CAU), and had been a running back on the football teams of CAU and Tuskegee University, but he had paused his education several years prior to the incident.
 According to his mother, he was in the process of transferring to Tuskegee University and had texted her two days before the shooting to tell her he had just enrolled there for what would be his final semester.

 He had no criminal record other than a series of misdemeanor traffic violations in the previous two years.
 His family said they believe the police were seeking him due to mistaking him for someone else.
 Police showed a photo of the man they were seeking to his grandmother, and she said "That's not my grandson."